WESTERN AUSTRALIAN SHARPIES

 For the latest about sailing Sharpies in Western Australia, visit www.washarpies.com

-WA State Titles - Geographe Bay Yacht Club (GBYC) to host the series across the weekend Saturday 25th March to Sunday 26th March 2017.
-Notice of Race out now
+WA State Titles - Geographe Bay Yacht Club (GBYC) hosted the series across the weekend Saturday 25th March to Sunday 26th March 2017.
+Provisional results

 MBSC Opening Day 2016/17